Developer(s) – Nintendo EAD

 Racing games had already been established as a prominent genre at this point, and it was only natural that Nintendo wanted to capitalize on this ever-evolving style of play, but what has made Nintendo’s approach to this so special is that they’ve never shied away from trying new concepts and ideas.
 It’s been seen in all of the Mario Kart games since, but it was first seen in F-Zero.
 This wasn’t the first game to play out the way it does, as Pole Position came many years before it, but it did it at a much faster and challenging pace.

-Overall, F-Zero to this day remains a must-have for anyone with either the original console, access to the Virtual Console.
+Overall, F-Zero to this day remains a must-have for anyone with either the original console or access to the Virtual Console.
 It went on to have a huge impact on many future racing games and spawn two sequels, and whist in more recent years has merely made appearances in other Nintendo series’ (the most recent of which being Mario Kart 8), the original game has earned its rightfully place in the industry’s history.